lukoshkin/bterm.nvim/README.md

 # B[etter/ottom] Terminal

+Sometimes you don't need a floating window, you just want aligned splits
+and to quickly jump between them.
+For this case, `bterm` might be the choice.

-Just another plugin for quicker access to a terminal in Neovim.
+`bterm` is a plugin for quicker access to a terminal in Neovim.
-Adds mappings for _opening, hiding, and changing orientation_.
+It adds mappings for _opening, hiding, and changing orientation_.
 As well as a couple of auto-commands for a better experience.

 Note that with the mappings, you can create no more than one terminal per tab.